yvan674/DARLInG/README.md

 We use Scipy to read the `.mat` files with `scipy.io.loadmat()`.

+BVP lengths are not consistent.
+We pad them to the all have the same length of 28.

 #### Known Issues

 The directory `20181130-VS` contains no `6-link` subdirectory.